AdaCore/training_material/courses/spark_essentials/040_spark_tools/04-ides_for_spark.rst

 * Ada/SPARK extension for Visual Studio Code

-   - If you are already using VS Code
+   - For those already using VS Code

 -------------------------------------
 Basic **GNAT Studio** Look and Feel